 DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

-Thread · A working weapon that hasn't been used
+Thread · A working weapon Iran refused to use

-Iran starts the exercise as a threshold state — capable in principle, untested.
-By turn 7 it has tested five devices and demonstrated a working warhead design multiple times.
-It has never used one against a target.
-The federation keeps the probability of actual use very low — around 4% at turn 7, with a defensible range from 1% to 12%.
-CASS's argument is that this isn't restraint.
-A working weapon is most valuable as leverage if you can keep it as leverage; using it collapses the value.
-The optimal time to wave a working warhead is exactly when your opponent is distracted by a government shutdown and primary cycle.
+Iran started the simulation as a threshold state — capable in principle, untested.
+By turn 10 it had tested six devices and demonstrated a working warhead design across multiple tests.
+It never used one against a target.
+The federation held the probability of actual use very low — around 4% at turn 7, 6% at turn 10 — and CASS spent the whole simulation arguing that this wasn't restraint.
+A working weapon is most valuable as leverage when you can keep it as leverage; using it collapses the value.
+The optimal time to wave a demonstrated warhead is exactly when your opponent is distracted by a January 6 cliff and a contested inauguration.

 Across the turns

 Iran is a threshold state.
-It has the parts, but it hasn't tested.
+It has the components.
+It hasn't tested.

 T2 Aug 24, 2026 · Things break loudly

-Israel strikes Iran's nuclear-adjacent facilities.
-Iran retaliates near-maximally.
-Israeli interceptors are exhausted by the salvo.
-Iran signals heavily toward a demonstration test — about a 35% chance of one during the turn — but doesn't actually detonate.
+Israel struck Iran's nuclear-adjacent facilities.
+Iran retaliated near-maximally.
+Israeli interceptors got exhausted.
+Iran signaled toward a nuclear demonstration — about 35% chance during the turn — but did not actually detonate.

 Iranian nuclear signaling acts